zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-dropdown.md

 });
 ```

-#### Multiselect
+### Multiselect
 When you need multiple items selected we support `multiselect: true` to allow this.
+We will then show items selected as "X selected".

 ```typescript
 this.dropDownVM = DropDown.create(container, {